S.O.S® Clean 'n Toss® Small Size-Pads

 Sodium carbonate, also known as washing soda and soda ash, is an alkalinity builder, which is added to laundry detergents to improve cleaning efficiency.
 It also helps remove alcohol and grease stains from clothing.
-Builders act like water softeners, to remove calcium, mangnisium and other ions found in tap water, that can interfere with the cleaning process.
+Builders act like water softeners, to remove calcium, magnesium and other ions found in tap water, that can interfere with the cleaning process.

 Sodium nitrite is a corrosion inhibitor added to aerosol products to protect the can from rusting, or to detergents to protect metal components of washing machines and automatic dishwashers from rusting.

 Sodium dodecylbenzenesulfonates are surfactants or cleaning agents used in liquid and powder laundry detergents and other cleaning products.

 C.I.
 Pigment Blue 15 is a colorant (dye or pigment) added to cleaning products to improve aesthetic appeal, or to act as a tracer (for example in certain toilet bowl cleaners, blue coloration indicates that the product is working).
 They can be made from both synthetic and natural materials.

 Dilauryl thiopropionate is a preservative, a class of ingredients used to help prevent products from deteriorating over time, maximizing their shelf-life and ensuring efficacy and safety.
 Preservatives work by inhibiting growth of bacteria or mold, or by absorbing oxygen that can oxidize ingredients.